Zelenskyy seeking to bolster Ukraine’s air defences at Rome conference

 “The enemy’s massive night attack on Kyiv region lasted for almost 10 hours,” Mykola Kalashnyk, the Kyiv region’s military administration chief, wrote on Telegram.

-Al Jazeera’s Challands said: “It’s been another night for people in Kyiv spent in bomb shelters, another night hunched over mobile phones in the dark for updates on how many drones are in your area, another night listening for that change in pitch that a Shahed engine makes when it goes into its terminal descent, and another night listening to the boom of detonations.”
+Reporting from Kyiv, Al Jazeera’s Rory Challands said residents of Kyiv had to spend another night in bomb shelters.

+“Another night hunched over mobile phones in the dark for updates on how many drones are in your area, another night listening for that change in pitch that a Shahed [drone] engine makes when it goes into its terminal descent, and another night listening to the boom of detonations,” he added.

 The attack came a day after Russia’s record barrage of 728 drones and 13 missiles, which killed at least one person.
 It followed Trump’s pledge earlier this week to send more defensive weapons to Kyiv.